 However, many pre workout supplements can indeed cause anxiety.
 As already mentioned, they contain ingredients meant to energize you for the workout.
-If those ingredients are taken in an excessive amount – whether through these pre workout supplements or any other means – they will lead to anxiety.
+If those ingredients like caffeine, Yohimbe Bark Extract or other stimulants are taken in an excessive amount – whether through these pre workout supplements or any other means – they will lead to anxiety.

 If you have been taking pre workout supplements regularly, your anxiety is likely caused by them.
 It is not because of the ingredients in the pre workouts themselves; instead, it is the number of pre workouts you are consuming.

 If you have been mixing many pre workout supplements, that can also cause anxiety as you may be overdosing on it.